ProLiteracy/Learning-Connections/README.md

 2) Open RStudio
 3) Click "File" > "Open File..." & open .Rmd file in download directory
 4) Follow the steps provided in each script
-    a) To run each "chunk" of code, click the green arrow in the upper-right corner of each grey section
+5) To run each "chunk" of code, click the green arrow in the upper-right corner of each grey section

 ### Updates
 05/04/17 Created "Learning Connections" repository; populated with datasets and mock generator and engine source code